PrimaveraDeveloper/identity-server/samples/hybrid-client-with-consent.md

 The hybrid grant type allows client applications to authenticate users with Identity Server and perform API calls using the identity token issued for the authenticated user.

-You can associate to this client application a requirement to present a the user with a consent, to inform him of the "permissions" he will be granting the application and allow him to accept or deny it.
-After the user grants the consent, he will always have the possibility to revoke it from Identity Server's account front-office (under Security/Consents).
-Once revoked, the application will no longer be able to perform requests on behalf of the user and will be require to repeat the authorization flow.
+You can associate an extra requirement to present the user with a consent, to inform him of the "permissions" he will be granting the application and allow him to accept or deny it.

+> After the user grants the consent, he will always have the possibility to revoke it from the account front-office (under Security/Consents).
+Once the consent is revoked, the application will no longer be able to perform requests on behalf of the user and will be required to repeat the authorization flow.

 ## Client Configuration

 This samples requires the configuration of a new client - called `identityserver-sample-hybridclientwithconsent` - in the IDS back-office.
-This client should be created with the following configuration:
+This client should be created with the following configuration options:

 | Configuration | Value |
 | - | - |